 It’s important to note that Peter Pan syndrome is not in any way a medical or psychological diagnosis.
 Rather, it’s a colloquial phrase used by members of the public as a descriptor for a person with the following immature habits.

-A person who does not take financial responsibility to support their own lifestyle might be called a Peter Pan.
+A person who does not take financial responsibility to support their own lifestyle might be considered to have Peter Pan syndrome.
 While relying on others is a normal part of life, doing so in a burdensome way without regard to other’s needs reflects an immature attitude.

 Financial irresponsibility on the part of a Peter Pan kind of person may take the form of continually borrowing money from friends and relatives without paying it back.
 People with spending habits that exceed their income also possess some financially immature traits.